What is ependymoma?

 - Ependymal cells

-The World Health Organization (WHO) Classification of Tumors of the CNS recognizes brain tumors that are associated with all three types of glial cells, such as astrocytomas, oligodendrogliomas and ependymomas.
+CNS brain tumors associated with all three types of glial cells are recognized by the World Health Organization as astrocytomas, oligodendrogliomas and ependymomas.

 Who does ependymoma effect?

 Ependymomas can occur in both children and adults.
 It can occur in males slightly more often than females.
 It also occurs in white people more often than those of other ethnicities.

 Approximately 2,100 people per year are diagnosed with ependymoma in the United States (according to a CBTRUS report).